poweredbyniks/SQL-interview-questions/README.md

 Now we'll begin our transaction and add another record and commit that transaction.

-1. Begin Tran
+1.Begin Tran

-2. Insert INTO tblStudents VALUES('Sumit')
+2.Insert INTO tblStudents VALUES('Sumit')

-3. COMMIT
+3.COMMIT

 Now we have 4 Records.